Filter by Category:

 september 19, 2017

-ANSWER: When preparing to write an opinion, persuasive, or argumentative piece, teachers often ask students to generate a list of reasons to support a position.
-However, the lists students typically generate are not of reasons, but rather of details.
+When preparing to write a persuasive or argumentative piece, teachers typically ask students to generate a list of reasons to support a position.
+However, the lists students typically generate are not of reasons, but rather of individual details.

 Imagine a student made a list of details in support of wearing school uniforms.
 On his list, he might include:

-- We’d eliminate peer pressure because everybody wouldn’t have to wear the trendy clothes.
+- We’d eliminate peer pressure because everybody wouldn’t have to wear trendy clothes.

 - We would have a faster morning routine because you only have one outfit choice.

-- You wouldn’t have “cool” versus “uncool kid” stigma because everyone is wearing the same outfit.
+- You wouldn’t have a “cool” versus “uncool kid” stigma because everyone is wearing the same outfit.

 It doesn’t matter whether that list was generated by research or personal background knowledge.
 Either way, it’s just a list of details.
 The fact that the morning routine is faster is a specific detail.
 There is little else to say.
 In order to identify reasons, students need to look at their lists and combine several details.
-They need to look for similar ideas that fit a common category.
+They need to look for similar ideas that fit a broader category.
+This would then become a reason that can be developed into a paragraph.
+For example:

-Additional details like: easily spotting kids on a field trip, preventing gangs from using clothes as markers, and spotting intruders in a building all help increase security and decrease violence.
-This would be a third reason in support of wearing school uniforms.
+- REASON 3: Group the examples of easily spotting kids on a field trip, preventing gangs from using clothes as markers, and spotting intruders in a building within a third reason that they help increase security and decrease violence.

-In summary, a strong reason will produce an entire paragraph.
-It will include a broad statement that is followed by several specific supporting details.
-To achieve this, teachers need to first ask students to generate a list of details in support of a position.
-Then, they need to model how to cluster similar details to infer reasons.
+In summary, a single reason should be broad enough to serve as a topic sentence.
+The rest of the paragraph is then specifics, details, and examples that prove that statement.
+To achieve this, teachers need to first teach students how to generate a list of facts and details (based on background knowledge or collected from research).
+Then, they need to model how to combine similar details to infer reasons.